 On Oct.
-17, 2018, Bill C-45, otherwise known as the Cannabis Act, became effective, leading to legalization of cannabis across Canada.
+17, 2018, Bill C-45, otherwise known as the Cannabis Act, became effective, leading to the legalization of cannabis across Canada.

 The Canadian Medical Association (CMA), the voice of Canada’s doctors, has always stressed the importance of taking a broad public health approach when it comes to cannabis legalization.
 Reducing potential harm to Canadians should be the top priority for all governments and health care providers.
 In the last couple of years, it became clear that there was no question of whether legalization was going to happen —so what mattered was how we approached this change in our society.